taranek/countries-with-gql/README.md

 `REACT_APP_API_KEY = YOURKEY`

+`REACT_APP_MIN_POPULATION = 20000000`

+The last variable in this file sets the minimal population a country needs to have to be included in the list.

 After that go to next section and run the app.
 # Start the app:
 Just execute `yarn install` or `npm install` followed by `yarn start` or `npm start`